Help Desk | Oct 28, 2013

-In which our gregarious advice columnist provides tips on how to keep friends and write about art.
+In which our advice columnist consults on how to get "institutionalized."
 By Bean Gilsdorf

 Art & Design

 Reading in Chinese can be difficult for language learners.
 So ShaoLan Hsueh and a team of visual designers have created Chineasy, a new book of pictograms featuring more than 400 Chinese characters.

 For an online community of crafty bakers, a cookie is more than just a crumbly delight.
 They're taking cookie decorating to new heights of intricacy, from carnival carousels to beach-themed treats.

 When Mexican artist Diego Rivera was commissioned to do a mural for Rockefeller Center, some may have wondered whether industrialist tycoon John D. Rockefeller Jr. knew what he was getting into.

 It's time again for the show that people love to hate: the Whitney Biennial, an overview of American art.
 Critics often trash it, but as Karen Michel says, this year's showcase has a few surprises.